 Right on Sister – audio recorded live at Town Hall, High Wycombe, November 1977

-Don’t Take No For An Answer – audio recorded at Lyceum, London, December 1977
+Don’t Take No For An Answer – audio recorded at Sussex University, Brighton, December 1977

 This is the uncensored version.
 An amazing live performance.